A Study in Magic: The Application

 Eventually the orange sky darkened to a dusty blue, and by then police were flitting in and out of one particular flat.
 The mark of an epicenter was in the middle of its living room, plain as day.
-The flat's windows only had a few lonely pieces of glass clinging to their outer frames; the rest were out in the streets somewhere, wherever they landed after they were blown off.
-All that remained of the thin walls were the broken wood beams and bent iron pipes that once propped them up, and the surviving walls were all caved severely outwards.
-Bits of chair, table, cups and plates were smashed against the walls, some penetrating through the plaster.
+The flat's windows only had a few lonely pieces of glass clinging to their frames.
+The rest were out in the streets somewhere, wherever they landed after they were blown off.
+The wall studs and water pipes were all caved severely outwards, if they remained at all, and bits of chair, table, cups and plates were smashed against the surviving walls, some penetrating through the plaster.

 Everything about the scene pointed to a bomb explosion.
 However, there was no trace of smoke or fire inside the tiny flat.
 The baffled firemen from the London Fire Brigade said as much to one of the SOCOs on site.
 An equally baffled bomb technician from the Met added her own expert opinion to the discussion.
 The walls caved from rapidly expanding air pressure, which implied a bomb.
 Yet there were no traces of chemicals or gas inside the flat … there wasn't even a hint of laundry detergent!
 How was this possible?